8 minute read

 Why Is There a North and a South Carolina?

 The Carolinas—originally called the Carolana colony—were claimed by the Spanish in the 16th century, but the French also occupied parts of the region.
-According to NCpedia, this colony experienced a number of problems during its early years, from political discord and unpaid taxes to conflicts with Native Americans and altercations with pirates (yes, pirates).
+According to NCpedia, this colony experienced many problems during its early years, from political discord and unpaid taxes to conflicts with Native Americans and altercations with pirates (yes, pirates).

 It wasn’t until 1729—when North Carolina was taken over by King George and both Carolinas became royal colonies—that the unrest quieted down.
 All the while, both regions had been developing their own culture, economies, and local governments.